Aspiration is that coughing and choking feeling you get when food or liquid goes down “the wrong pipe.”

 If you were moving at a sluggish rate of speed when the RPMs were low, you might be able to clear the system of water by yourself.

 This involves removing the spark plugs, starting the engine, and then revving it while it’s in park.
 You should notice water spewing out of one or more cylinders.
 You should also replace the spark plugs with new ones.
-Though, in an emergency situation, you should be able to just dry yours off.
+Though, in an urgent situation, you should be able to just dry yours off.

 It is crucial to wipe the cylinder walls to get rid of dampness that may cause damage.
 However, if a secured area is not available, the cleaning can be done later.